cetmix/cetmix-tower/cetmix_tower_server/README.rst

   without restriction, ensuring you're not limited to a single vendor
 - **Self-Hosting:** Deploy Cetmix Tower on your own infrastructure for full control over your server management.
-- **Broad Compatibility:** Execute any software that's manageable via shell commands or API.
+- **Broad Compatibility:** Run any software that's manageable via shell commands or API.
 From Docker or Kubernetes to direct OS package installations

 Server Management